aiidateam/aiida-restapi/docs/source/user_guide/tutorial.md

 To follow this tutorial, you need to have [aiida-core](https://github.com/aiidateam/aiida-core) and [aiida-restapi](https://github.com/aiidateam/aiida-restapi) installed.
 The REST API server should be running.
 Check the [README.md](https://github.com/aiidateam/aiida-restapi/blob/master/README.md) file from the [aiida-restapi](https://github.com/aiidateam/aiida-restapi) package to know how.

-You will also need a HTTP operator that allows you to send attachments (which will constitute what is called the `Request Body`).
+You will also need a tool to make HTTP requests.
 Here are two options:

-**Option 1: HTTPie**
+**Option 1: HTTPie command line tool**

 Install [HTTPie](https://httpie.io/) by typing in the terminal: